 But for those celebrating May Day, their presence was unwelcome.

 “Anyone that is here to defend immigrants, anyone that is here to defend black people, refugees, anyone who is here to celebrate labor, they are allowed to be here, they should be allowed to be here, and they should be allowed to represent their own group’s individual policies,” said Tristan Flora, 26, of the Internationalist Group, a “revolutionary Marxist organization.”
 “But if there is anybody here, if there is any group that is looking to be violent against any of the people here, that is speaking blatantly out against immigrants, against workers, against refugees, anybody that is using that disgusting rhetoric, who is looking to provoke some type of situation between the peaceful demonstrators here and the police, they are going to be ousted.
 They should not be here.”

 Martina Markota, a burlesque performer who was identified by NYC Antifa as part of New York’s Alt Right in November, told Bedford + Bowery that “there is a war going on, and most people don’t know about it.
 The media is not talking about antifa, people don’t know what it is, they just think, Oh, crazy Trump supporters.
 They think, Oh, this racket that’s being caused.”

 Markota described antifa as “a domestic terrorist organization.”

 “Do you see these flags?
-Do you know what that represents?”, referring to the hammer and sickle flag, used as the flag of the Soviet Union, but which has its roots as a symbol for the proletariat.
+Do you know what that represents?”, she asked, referring to the hammer and sickle flag, used as the flag of the Soviet Union, but which has its roots as a symbol for the proletariat.
 “Communism, I mean, that’s really extreme.
 That’s not just, Oh, we don’t like fascism.
 Look at how they dress, they cover their faces, they’re crazy terrorists.
 They’ve been targeting us.”

 Antifa have not been labeled by any credible source as a domestic terrorist organization, however there is a White House petition to do so.